macrocosme/macrocosme.github.io/_git_tutorial/7-more.md

 # Miscelaneous

-If your feeling adventurous, try learning Git with [Githug](https://github.com/Gazler/githug).
+If you are feeling adventurous, try learning Git with [Githug](https://github.com/Gazler/githug).

-If your looking for an excellent command line Git client try [Tig](http://jonas.nitro.dk/tig/).
+If you are looking for an excellent command line Git client try [Tig](http://jonas.nitro.dk/tig/).

 If you use Vim then I can't recommend enough the [Fugitive](https://github.com/tpope/vim-fugitive) plugin.